Outreach and Media Teaching

 As a woman scientist and as an academic mom, I am committed to increase participation of women - including the ones with children - in STEM.
 As a foreigner who has experienced discrimination because of this, I am committed to promoting and supporting diversity in the working environment.

-In my free time, I love traveling and learning languages, reading, dancing, looking for animals, hiking, and practicing almost any kind of outdoor sport (on land or in water).
+In my free time, I love traveling and learning languages, baking, reading, dancing, looking for animals, hiking, and practicing almost any kind of outdoor sport (on land or in water).

 Finally, I love dry humor and I am very sarcastic!